TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 # Transformer

 A transformer is a traverser that builds another LMS IR while traversing.
-Transformers are needed when we want to lowering the input program to a low-level language.
+Transformers are needed when we want to lower the input program to a low-level language.
 For instance, a high-level machine learning program written in a high-level IR can be lowered multiple times until we are ready to emit C/C++ code that can be readily compiled and executed.

-In this section, we introduce the the basic `Transformer` class which is an identical transformation.
+In this section, we introduce the basic `Transformer` class, which is an identical transformation.
 This identical transformer serves as a basis and more interesting transforms (e.g. optimizations) can be implemented on top of it.(heads-up, it is more complex than you probably think).

 The transformer works on two key objects: 1) a new `GraphBuilder` and 2) a hashmap `subst` mapping old symbols to new expressions.
 A `GraphBuilder` provides multiple ways of adding nodes and blocks into a Graph IR (see backend.md).